Approved & Trusted

 Description

-The Level 1 Award in Health and Safety in a Construction Environment is a nationally recognised qualification designed for anyone looking to start a career in construction.
-It provides the essential health and safety knowledge required to work safely and confidently on-site — and is a key step in applying for the CSCS Green Labourer Card.
+The Level 1 Health and Safety in a Construction Environment is a nationally recognised qualification, accredited by Laser Awards, an Ofqual-regulated awarding body.
+It’s designed for anyone looking to start a career in construction and provides the essential health and safety knowledge required to work safely and confidently on-site — it is a mandatory step in applying for the CSCS Green Labourer Card.

 Whether you’re new to the industry or seeking employment in a labouring role, this course gives you the core skills and understanding that employers expect on a construction site.